Atherosclerosis is caused by repeated injury to the walls of arteries.

 Eating a healthy diet can help decrease the risk of atherosclerosis.
 However, it is less clear whether supplementing the diet with vitamins, phytochemicals, trace minerals, or coenzyme Q10 also helps reduce the risk.

-People who drink a moderate amount of alcohol seem to have a lower risk of coronary artery disease than do people who drink too much or do not drink at all.
 Alcohol increases the level of HDL cholesterol (good cholesterol), and it also decreases the risk of blood clots and inflammation and helps protect the body from the by-products of cell activity.
 However, more than moderate alcohol consumption (more than 14 drinks per week for men and more than 9 drinks per week for women) can cause significant health problems and increase the risk of death.
 People who drink greater amounts of alcohol should cut back.
 People who do not drink alcohol should not start.

 Symptoms depend on